moledoc/moledoc/pensieve/README.md

 	2. action to date (what has been done)
 	3. actions to be completed (what will be done)
 	4. issues/achievements/other
+* Set goals that push oneself, but are still manageable.
+* *FOOD FOR THOUGHT*: try answering these questions when setting goals, before starting the work towards it:
+	* What is the goal?
+	* Why do you want to achieve that goal?
+What is the purpose of this goal?
+	* How are you going to achieve this goal?
+What methods/materials etc are you going to use to achieve this goal?
+	* When are you going to work towards this goal?
+What time is reserved for advancing towards this goal?
+* *DERIVED*: set goals using the '4what' approach:
+	* What is the goal?
+	* What is the purpose of this goal?
+	* What methods/materials etc are you going to use to achieve this goal?
+	* What time is reserved for advancing towards this goal?

 ## Author